3 Feb 2020

 2. Reduction of PPR final period exemption

-Currently, if a property has ever been your main residence, in most cases, the last 18 months of ownership of that property is deemed to be your Principle Private Residence (PPR), and is therefore exempted from tax.
+Currently, if a property has ever been your main residence, in most cases, the last 18 months of ownership of that property is deemed to be your Principal Private Residence (PPR), and is therefore exempted from tax.

 From 6 April 2020, this final period of exemption will reduce to 9 months, which will inevitably result in a higher CGT for many properties which are sold after that date.